 The use of turf should be minimized and placed for maximum use or visual appeal.

-Enhanced Landscape Zone

-The Enhanced Landscape Zone is that portion of the building lot adjacent to the home and exterior living spaces including front porches, patios and terraces.
-In the Park Home and Cottage Home lots the Enhanced Landscape Zone may extend to the Street ROW.
+Park Home or Cottage Home Lot Enhanced Landscape Zone The Enhanced Landscape Zone is that portion of the building lot adjacent to the home and exterior living spaces including front porches, patios and terraces.
+In the Park Home and Cottage Home lots the Enhanced Landscape Zone may extend to the Street right-of-way (ROW).
 Plant lists A, B and C contains a list of plant materials that are appropriate for use in the Enhanced Landscape Zone.
 Plant materials may be planted in more formal planting patterns within the Enhanced Landscape Zone adjacent to the home (generally within 10' of the structure).
 Planting beyond this area should begin to transition to a more natural and random planting pattern.
 New plantings are to be used to frame important view sheds, reduce the visual impact of the residence, and screen outdoor service areas and other Improvements from adjacent Homesites and off-site views.
 Larger scale planting materials including small trees and large shrubs are to be planted adjacent to building walls to help soften the architectural edge and to blend buildings with the landscape.
 Manicured or groomed yards shall only be located within the Enhanced Landscape Zones.

 Grasses are to be used only as specimen plants.

-Plant material and irrigation in the ROW and/or park strip shall be installed and maintained by the Lot Owner and is subject to any requirements of Park City Municipal Corp.
+Plant material and irrigation in the ROW and/or park strip shall be installed and maintained by the Lot Owner and is subject to any requirements of Park City Municipal Code.

-Enhanced landscaping around porches should be emphasized
+Enhanced landscaping around porches should be emphasized Park Home or Cottage Home Lot